-Once you have decided whether or not the Regulations apply to your consumer contract and what you are selling, if the Regulations do apply, you’ll then need to work out whether the sale is:
+Once you have decided that the Regulations apply to your consumer contract and what you are selling, you’ll then need to work out whether the sale is:

 an on-premises sale